Anzick-1: Discovery

+The tools found at the site appear to exhibit use-wear, and therefore were not manufactured specifically for the burial.
+The antler artifacts were in the form of rods at least some of which appeared to have been beveled.
+Similar rods have been found at other Clovis culture and Paleoindian sites.
+The function of these rods is unknown, but may have served as foreshafts to which stone points were hafted.
+Genetic analysis of the antler rods found with Anzick-1 indicates that the antlers used to create the artifacts were those of elk, representing some of the oldest records of elk in North America south of the Laurentide Ice Sheet.
+The antlers were radiocarbon dated to between 56 and 483 years before Anzick-1's death and as such, it is questionable if artifacts found at the site such as the Clovis points were actually produced by Anzick-1's community.

 Osteological findings

-Anzick-1's skeletal remains included 28 cranial fragments, the left clavicle, and several ribs.
+Anzick-1's skeletal remains included 28 cranial fragments comprising much of the calvaria, the left clavicle, and several ribs.
 These bones were discovered in highly fragmented states; however, partial reconstruction of the crania allowed for age estimation, investigation of basic health indicators, and some information about cultural practices.
 Originally, investigators thought the left clavicle showed evidence of cremation, but further analysis revealed that the discoloration was the result of groundwater staining and not fire.
 Additionally, all of the Anzick-1 remains were stained with ocher, which masks the natural color of the infant's bones.

+Due to the incomplete nature of the remains of Anzick-1, no cause of death could be ascertained.

 Age estimation

 The age at death of an individual can be determined from several skeletal markers, including cranial suture closure, tooth eruption rates, rates of epiphyseal fusion on long bones, and others.
 Cranial bones fuse together along suture lines throughout the life of every human, and can be used to estimate the age at death of human remains.
 The small size and lack of suture closure of Anzick-1's crania revealed that the individual was 1–2 years old.
 The metopic suture is also present in the frontal bone of Anzick-1.
 This suture is present in most human infants but closes well before adulthood.
 The presence of a frontal suture in Anzick-1's remains corroborates the age estimation of 1–2 years old.